github/opensource.guide/_content/getting-started/branding.md

-*When I started out at CouchDB and we finally joined the * *ASF* * [Apache Software Foundation] and it was standard procedure to have a user@ mailing list for end-user support, I remembered my days in the #php channel and decided that that’s not the culture I want to have there.
+*When I started out at CouchDB and we finally joined the ASF [Apache Software Foundation] and it was standard procedure to have a user@ mailing list for end-user support, I remembered my days in the #php channel and decided that that’s not the culture I want to have there.
 So for the first three or so years, I tried to be involved with every thread on the mailing list, and showing exemplary behaviour, being nice to people, taking their issues seriously and trying to be helpful overall.
 After a while, people stuck around not to only ask questions, but to help with the answering as well, and to my complete delight, they mimicked my style. [...]*

-*Every time I join and read, I see the culture that I helped plant there seven years ago and it makes me very proud.*
+*Every time I join and read, I see the culture that I helped plant there seven years ago and it makes me very proud.* [1]